-- All staff and children should know who the DSL is, and who the deputy DSL/s are and how to contact them. - Our setting ensures this is also communicated to visitors or supply/ temporary staff also by through our Visitor / Supply staff guidance - All staff receive training and updates annually regarding out safeguarding and child protection policy and processes and have opportunity to ask questions to ensure understanding.
-Staff must raise questions or query, ideally in writing, if they are unsure or for clarification. - Note factually who and what you are concerned about, why and any actions you have taken which include consulting the DSL record in the school's system, but you may also need to alert the DSL or deputy that they need to read your record of concern or disclosure, especially if it requires immediate review as a disclosure or indicating child would be a immediate risk of harm and other agencies may need to be contacted.
-DO not assume your concern will be picked up- check. - Do not delay sharing the information with the DSL, especially if there is immediate risk indicated or the need to refer to other agencies is likely.

-• Record even if you feel it is a small piece of information - it is the combination of information that often brings the best oversight of the whole child or family.

-Leaders should ensure that ALL staff know what they must to do if a child/ young person tells them they are being abused, neglected or exploited and how to maintain an appropriate level of confidentiality and need to know basis.

-No member of staff should ever tell a child they will not tell anyone about a report of any firm of abuse and or neglect and staff should take any information seriously and no victim should ever be made to feel ashamed for making a report.
+- a) All staff and children should know who the DSL is, and who the deputy DSL/s are and how to contact them. - b) Our setting ensures this is also communicated to visitors or supply/ temporary staff also by through our Visitor / Supply staff guidance and posters placed around the school - c) All staff receive training and updates annually regarding out safeguarding and child protection policy and processes and have opportunity to ask questions to ensure understanding.
+Staff must raise questions or query, ideally in writing, if they are unsure or for clarification. - d) Note factually who and what you are concerned about, why and any actions you have taken which include consulting the DSL record in the school's system, but you may also need to alert the DSL or deputy that they need to read your record of concern or disclosure, especially if it requires immediate review as a disclosure or indicating child would be a immediate risk of harm and other agencies may need to be contacted.
+DO not assume your concern will be picked up- check with a DSL it has been or if no DSL is available contact CRS for advice. - e) Do not delay sharing the information with the DSL, especially if there is immediate risk indicated or the need to refer to other agencies is likely. - f) Record even if you feel it is a small piece of information it is the combination of information that often brings the best oversight of the whole child or family. - 47.
+Leaders should ensure that ALL staff know what they must to do if a child/ young person tells them they are being abused, neglected or exploited and how to maintain an appropriate level of confidentiality and need to know basis. - 48.
+No member of staff should ever tell a child they will not tell anyone about a report of any firm of abuse and or neglect and staff should take any information seriously and no victim should ever be made to feel ashamed for making a report. - 49.
 Staff have received training for the expected responses in the moment within our setting to harmful comments or behaviours they see, hear or have reported.
 These include prejudicial language or behaviour or harmful sexualised behaviours or harassment.
 Our settings culture is one of inclusivity, support and respect for each individual to be able to thrive and develop whilst in our setting.
-Adults are expected to set this example, act immediately if required to do so and support our children and young people to develop into kind, confident and respectful individuals.
+Adults are expected to set this example, act immediately if required to do so and support our children and young people to develop into kind, confident and respectful individuals. - 50.
 All staff are aware that technology is a significant factor in safeguarding and wellbeing issues, that children and young people can be at risk on line and also that children can abuse other children both directly on-line but also for example by sending unwanted images to others.
-Additional information can be found in KCSiE 2022 Annex B, and UKCIS advice, including the consideration for staff not to view or forward illegal images of a child.
+Additional information can be found in KCSiE 2023 Annex B, and UKCIS advice, including the consideration for staff not to view or forward illegal images of a child.